-• If the value on external gauge is higher than that shown on the center of the screen, press the UP arrows on the right side of the screen to increase the HBLT value until it agrees with the calibrated gauge.
+• If the value on external gauge is higher than that shown on the right side of the screen, press the UP arrows to increase the HBLT value until it agrees with the calibrated gauge.

 For example:

 If external gauge reads 1002 PSI and HBLT screen value reads 1000, push UP arrow until both values agree.